 Google Analytics.
 Same deal: dive into your website’s analytical data to see the pages that people visit the most, the content they respond the best to, and the main website traffic drivers.
 You’ll need to know all this information to determine whether your marketing is effective.

 Moral of the story: figure out WHO your offer is for, WHY they need it, and freaking tell them about it!
 Often!
-(And if you need help figuring out your strategy and/or appropriately conveying your message, book a strategy call with me or work with me to write your sales page!)
+(And if you need help figuring out your strategy and/or appropriately conveying your message, inquire to work with me to write your services or sales page!)